glutanimate/spotify_playlist_exporter/README.md

 ![image of progress window](https://raw.githubusercontent.com/Glutanimate/spotify_playlist_exporter/master/spotify_playlist_exporter_progress.png)

 This script exports Spotify playlists to a plain textfile.
-It works by iterating through Spotify URLs and extracting the track data from the title of the webpage. **WARNING: This a very crude, slow and inefficient script** but it works.
+It works by iterating through Spotify URLs and extracting the track data from the title of the webpage. **WARNING: This a very crude, slow and inefficient script**, but it works.

 ###Overview